aws-neuron/aws-neuron-sdk/tools/neuron-sys-tools/neuron-sysfs-user-guide.rst

 Each Neuron Device is represented as a directory under ``/sys/devices/virtual/neuron_device/``, where ``neuron0/`` represents Neuron Device 0, ``neuron1/`` represents Neuron Device 1, etc. Each NeuronCore is represented as a directory under a Neuron Device directory, represented as ``neuron_core{0,1,2,...}``.
 Metrics such as Runtime and Driver info and statistics are collected as per NeuronCore in two directories under the NeuronCore directory, i.e. ``info/`` and ``stats/``.

 Most of the metrics belong to a category called “counter.”
 Each counter is represented as a directory, which holds two numerical values as two files: total and present.
+Each memory usage counter has an additional value called peak.
-The total value starts accumulating metrics when the Driver is loaded; the present value records the last changed metric value.
+The total value starts accumulating metrics when the Driver is loaded.
+The present value records the last changed metric value.
+The peak value records the max value so far.
 Each counter has the same filesystem structure like this:

 .. code-block:: dash